sharynjs/sharyn/docs/1-setup-development.md

 You're now all set for a simple project!

-## 🌹 Next – Full-Stack Project
+## 🌹 Next – Web Project

-Let's now move on to the next part, setting up the [**full-stack project**](https://github.com/sharynjs/sharyn/blob/master/docs/2-setup-full-stack.md) environment.
+Let's now move on to the next part, setting up the [**web project**](https://github.com/sharynjs/sharyn/blob/master/docs/2-setup-web.md) environment.